Macrometacorp/docs/docs/queryworkers/query-workers.md

 ### Explain a Query Worker

-Click the chat bubbles to display the [Execution Plan](running-queries.md#execution-plan) of the Query Worker without running the query.
+Click the chat bubbles to display the [Execution Plan](running-queries.md#execution-plan) of the query worker without running the query.

 ### Run a Query Worker